 Why were a whole string of hills in the fledgling colony of Sydney named after Thomas Pennant, a man who never set foot in Australia?

-Unravelling this question exposes a web of relationships between the power brokers of the early colony and their ties back to Mother England which, despite the distance, was always uppermost in the minds of the Governors of Sydney.
-With friends including Captain James Cook, Sir Joseph Banks and Francis Grose senior, whose son Francis administered the Colony of New South Wales when Arthur Phillip returned to England in 1792, Thomas Pennant was a man with connections.
+Unravelling this question exposes a web of relationships between the power brokers of the early colony and their ties back to Mother England which despite the distance was always uppermost in the minds of the Governors of Sydney.
+With friends including Captain James Cook, Sir Joseph Banks and Francis Grose senior whose son Francis administered the Colony of New South Wales when Arthur Phillip returned to England in 1792, Thomas Pennant was a man with connections.

 But who was Thomas Pennant?

 Trevor Patrick, having researched and written a book on the reasons behind the street names of the Pennant Hills District, teamed up with Jim Symes in 1999 to research this and other questions.
-It took them eight years to finally bring the fruits of their research to the world, in a new book In Search Of The Pennant Hills which launched on Sunday 29th July at, appropriately, the main hall of the Pennant Hills Community Centre.
+It took them eight years to finally bring the fruits of their research to the world, in a new book In Search Of The Pennant Hills which launches on Sunday 29th July at, appropriately, the main hall of the Pennant Hills Community Centre.

 The period of history spanned by the book includes the development of modern-day suburbs from Ermington to Normanhurst and Epping to Castle Hill, and includes many biographies of notable citizens who influenced the district's formation.

-Pioneer families of the area from Dundas, Carlingford and Pennant Hills have supplied many photographs and memories of the early days which have been included, together with a chapter on Brush Farm and the early wine industry researched by Andrew Tink.
+Pioneer families of the area from Dundas, Carlingford and Pennant Hills have supplied many photographs and memories of the early days which have been included together with a chapter on Brush Farm and the early wine industry researched by Andrew Tink.

 Jim and his wife Margaret travelled to Ireland and England on two occasions to research the details of the momentous events of the First Fleet voyage and the rebellion in Ireland of 1798.
 This work has been incorporated into the new book with a comprehensive appendix.